Visual agnosia: Classification

 Broadly, visual agnosia is divided into apperceptive and associative visual agnosia.

 Apperceptive agnosia is failure of object recognition even when the basic visual functions (acuity, color, motion) and other mental processing, such as language and intelligence, are normal.
+The brain must correctly integrate features such as edges, light intensity, and color from sensory information to form a complete percept of an object.
+If a failure occurs during this process, a percept of an object is not fully formed and thus it cannot be recognized.
 Tasks requiring copying, matching, or drawing simple figures can distinguish the individuals with apperceptive agnosia because they cannot perform such tasks.

 Associative agnosia is an inability to identify objects even with apparent perception and knowledge of them.
 It involves a higher level of processing than apperceptive agnosia.
 Individuals with associative agnosia can copy or match simple figures, indicating that they can perceive objects correctly.
 They also display the knowledge of objects when tested with tactile or verbal information.
 However, when tested visually, they cannot name or describe common objects.
 This means that there is an impairment in associating the perception of objects with the stored knowledge of them.

 Although visual agnosia can be general, there exist many variants that impair recognition of specific types.
 These variants of visual agnosia include prosopagnosia (inability to recognize faces), pure word blindness (inability to recognize words, often called "agnosic alexia" or "pure alexia"), agnosias for colors (inability to differentiate colors), agnosias for the environment (inability to recognize landmarks or difficulty with spatial layout of an environment, i.e. topographagnosia) and simultanagnosia (inability to sort out multiple objects in a visual scene).